 2. Shift talent recruitment strategy to include the use of independent professional resources on a project basis

-The large majority—77%—of independent professionals surveyed say they are happier working on their own than in a traditional job, so convincing them to join you full time is likely either costly or unattainable.
+The large majority—79%—of independent professionals surveyed say they are happier working on their own than in a traditional job, so convincing them to join your organization full time is likely either costly or unattainable.
 Rather than creating a role that will require employment with a salary, consider if your organization’s needs could be better met with a project.
 By shifting your talent acquisition strategy, your organization can tap a wider pool of expert-level professionals who happen to be independent.

 But aren’t independent contractors risky?
-Yes, engaging independent contractors can be risky, but by working with a compliance and engagement partner, companies can onboard these resources at a cost effective price without all the risks commonly involved.
-Staffing firms are an option for engagement too, but many independents chose not to engage through these companies and the cost can be prohibitive.
+Yes, engaging independent contractors can be risky, but by working with a compliance and engagement partner, companies can onboard these resources at a cost-effective price without all the risks commonly involved.

-Once independent professional talent has been identified, their information can be stored in a private, front end marketplace.
-Here, individuals can create a profile, update their availability, and be matched to open projects.
+Once independent professional talent has been identified, their information can be stored in a private, front-end marketplace—an online platform that connects independent contractors with projects.
+Here, individuals can create a profile, update their availability, and be matched to opportunities with your company.
 A backend system handles the invoicing, payment, and compliance vetting.
-These platforms should allow organizations to build their own talent pools, and create both access to and best engagement practices of contract workers.
+These platforms allow organizations to build their own talent pools, creating access to the best contract workers.

 Collectively, these practices are referred to as direct sourcing.
-Direct sourcing allows organizations to identify candidates for available opportunities using their own resources, decreasing reliance on third party intermediaries.
-This helps reduce attrition rates by hiring the right person the first time around, and takes the headache out of the recruitment process by removing legal and compliance risks.
+Direct sourcing allows organizations to identify candidates for available opportunities using their own resources, decreasing reliance on third-party intermediaries such as staffing agencies or consulting firms.
+This helps reduce attrition rates by hiring the right person the first time, and takes the headache out of the recruitment process by removing legal and compliance risks.

-In order to make the most of direct sourcing practices, organizations need to create an adaptable, robust program that can handle independent professional engagement, compliance, management, and retention.
-We refer to this solution as an Independent Professional Operating System.
+In order to make the most of direct sourcing practices, organizations need to create a Direct Access program—an adaptable, robust program that can handle independent professional engagement, compliance, management, and retention.
 There are four key elements to this approach:

 As previously mentioned, in order to minimize the risk associated with independent contractor engagement, organizations will benefit from working with a compliance and engagement partner.
-Firms like MBO Partners—the third largest business-focused human cloud platform—have extensive experience in independent contractor vetting and management, and can help minimize misclassification risk.
+Firms like MBO Partners, for example, have extensive experience in independent contractor vetting and management, and can help minimize misclassification risk.

-Independent professionals have different levels of self-employability, and individual needs and requirements.
+Independent professionals have different levels of self-employability, as well as individual needs and requirements.
 It’s essential to work with a vendor that can provide flexible engagement options so your organization can provide a solution that works for everyone.
 You don’t want to force people into the wrong engagement solution—square pegs need square holes.